prontog/ws_dissector_helper/README.md

 local protoHelper = wsdh.createProtoHelper(sop)
 ```

 Create a table with the values for the default settings.
-These are:

-- ports.
-The ports to register.
-- trace.
-Useful for debugging purposes.

-The values can be changed from the *Protocols* sections of  Wireshark's *Preferences* dialog.
+The values can be changed from the *Protocols* section of Wireshark's *Preferences* dialog.
 ``` lua
 local defaultSettings = {
 	ports = '7001-7010',